-object XcmsExperiment() or XCMSnExp() object containing also correspondence results.

-param SimilarRtimeParam object with the settings for the method.
-See MsFeatures::SimilarRtimeParam() for details and options.

-msLevel integer(1) defining the MS level on which the features should be grouped.
+object XcmsExperiment() or XCMSnExp() object containing also correspondence re- sults. param SimilarRtimeParam object with the settings for the method.
+See MsFeatures::SimilarRtimeParam for details and options. msLevel integer(1) defining the MS level on which the features should be grouped. passed to the groupFeatures() function on numeric values.

-the input object with feature groups added (i.e. in column "feature_group" of its featureDefinitions data frame.
+the input object with feature groups added (i.e. in column "feature\group" of its featureDefinitions data frame.